folbricht/desync/README.md

 desync verify -s /some/local/store
 ```

-Cache the chunks used in a caibx in a local store without actually writing the blob.
+Cache the chunks used in a couple of index files in a local store without actually writing the blob.
 ```
-desync cache -s ssh://192.168.1.1/path/to/casync.store/ -c /local/cache somefile.tar.caibx
+desync cache -s ssh://192.168.1.1/path/to/casync.store/ -c /local/cache somefile.tar.caibx other.file.caibx
 ```

 List the chunks referenced in a caibx.